pangers/Intelligence-iOS-Framework/README.md

 The 'registerDeviceToken' method can return the following additional errors:

 * IdentityError.DeviceTokenInvalidError: Invalid device token provided.
 * IdentityError.DeviceTokenRegistrationError: An error occured while registering the token in the Phoenix platform.
-* IdentityError.DeviceTokenAlreadyRegisteredError: Device token has already been registered by you or someone else, you should unregister from that user before trying to register again.
+This may occur if you register the same token twice.

 #### Unregister Device Token ####